IswPolymerElements/isw-responsive-behavior/README.md

 https://material.io/guidelines/layout/responsive-ui.html#responsive-ui-breakpoints

+### Properties
+* screenWidth (Number)
+* screenHeight (Number)
+* device (String, "mobile", "tablet", "desktop")
+* orientation (String, "portrait", "landscape")

 ### DEMO
-Demo button is not working atm, please usw this link: https://iswpolymerelements.github.io/isw-responsive-behavior/demo/index.html
+Demo button is not working atm, please use this link: https://iswpolymerelements.github.io/isw-responsive-behavior/demo/index.html

 ### Add behavior
+It's recommended to use it only once (e.g. in the app) and propagate it to the children (e.g. the views) via properties.
+Make sure to set reflectToAttribute if attribute selectors are used in the view.

 Polymer 2.0:

 ```javascript